jayroh/joeloliveira.com/_posts/2025-09-22-deciding-to-shut-down-shubox.md

 I don't think anyone would ask _me_ for advice.
 But, if you're wrestling with whether to shut down a project of your own, here's what I'd say:

 - Listen to that inner voice; it's usually telling you the truth.
 - Don't measure yourself against other people's expectations.
 Only you know whether a project is worth your time.
 - Letting go doesn't mean failure.
 Sometimes it's the most thoughtful, mature decision you can make.
 - You're not giving up on creativity; you're just making space for projects that actually fit your life.

 In closing, Shubox will always mean a lot to me.
 It taught me about building, maintaining, and, eventually, ***letting go***.
-More importantly, it taught me about myself.
+More importantly, [it taught me about myself].
 While Shubox is coming to an end, my creativity and my desire to build isn't.
 It's just shifting into something lighter, more sustainable, and more aligned with where I am today.
 I'm sure I'll have something else to share in the not too distant future.

 [nearly nine years]: https://joeloliveira.com/2016/01/06/announcing-shubox-io
 [Ben]: https://island94.org/
+[it taught me about myself]: https://joeloliveira.com/2023/11/14/challenges-in-solopreneurship.html